 Where a heat shield comes into play the most is for a home defense shotgun you might need to make shots in quick succession, which will inevitably build up a lot of heat.
 Heat shields are also very popular with bird hunters and competitive shooters for the same reason.

 What is parkerizing?

 A Parkerized finish is sometimes used as an alternative to bluing.
 This process helps to protect a steel surface from wear and corrosion via a chemically applied phosphate coating.
 You might also hear terms like bonderizing, phosphatizing, or phosphating used to describe the Parkerizing process.

-Marinecoat, or Marinecote is a special type of finish that is similar to a Parkerized finish.
-Though it is baked onto provide superior corrosion resistance and durability.
+Marinecoat or Marinecote is a special type of finish similar to a Parkerized finish.
+It is baked onto and provides superior corrosion resistance and durability.
 It’s a preferred finish by people who live or hunt in areas where they have to deal with a lot of salt spray.
 It might be a priority if you hunt waterfowl in estuaries or saltwater wetlands.
-Though it does tend to increase the price of the heat shield.

-This is a term used to describe a shotgun heat shield that will fit a wide range of models.
-Almost all universal heat shields will fit a Mossberg 500.
-Though this isn’t always the case.
+A universal heat shield is a shotgun heat shield that can fit a wide range of models.
+Almost all universal heat shields will fit a Mossberg 500, however, this isn’t always the case.

 The term co-witness refers to some form of target double verification when you pair iron sights with some other type of optics like a red dot, reflex, or halo sight.
 In the case of a shotgun heat shield, co-witnessing is usually associated with a ghost ring, where it helps with fast target acquisition.

 It’s especially appealing for big game hunters who use a still hunting or hunt from a blind, where every moment counts.
 Though there’s certainly an argument to be made for co-witnessing for a tactical shotgun.